TeeGeeDee/WordleSolve/README.md

 # WordleSolve
 Simple solver for the word game Worlde https://www.powerlanguage.co.uk/wordle/

+## Algorithm
+The algorithm is heuristic-based, creating a score for each possible word guess.
+Given a list of valid guesses (at the start this is all 5-letter words, later this is reduced by constraints of outputs of previous guesses), we can score each word by
+* For each letter (that isn't already 🟩), the frequency of the letter in the same position among valid words (proxy for "probability of getting 🟩")
+* For each letter (that isn't already 🟩), the frequency of the letter in all non-🟩 positions (proxy for "probability of getting 🟨)
+    * This is divided by the number of non-🟩 letters, since 🟨 is less useful than 🟩 (and less useful the more letters remaining)
+* As long as we're early enough in the same that 🟨 are useful, multiply the sum of the above by the number of unique non-🟩 letters (since duplicate 🟨 are less useful)
+* Finally, ties are broken by the word appearance frequency in Project Gutenberg books

+# Interface
 ## Run a solver for a given answer
 Sample output of: `julia wordle.jl answer=final`